w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 As written, this success criterion can only be met by non-web documents or software where the underlying user agent or platform can present content at a width equivalent to 320 CSS pixels for vertical scrolling content and a height equivalent to 256 CSS pixels for horizontal scrolling content.

-When the underlying user agent or platform does not support these dimensions for scrolling, reflow is encouraged as this capability is important to persons with low vision.
-As a reasonable benchmark, evaluate at the nearest size to what the Reflow success criterion specifies.</div>
+When the underlying user agent or platform does not support these dimensions for scrolling, reflow is encouraged as this capability is important to people with low vision.
+As a reasonable benchmark, evaluate at the nearest size to what the Reflow success criterion specifies.

+When users modify zoom, scaling, and/or display resolution at the platform software level (e.g. Operating System), it impacts the size of all applications and the platform software itself.
+This can result in improved readability in some applications but unwanted consequences in others.</div>
 <div class="note">

 Some software applications provide a mode of operation where reflow is possible, while other modes are unable to reflow.
 An example is a document authoring tool, which includes both a "print preview mode" (without reflow, for users to view the spatial formatting) and a "drafting view mode" where reflow is supported.
 Such software would satisfy this success criterion as long as there is no loss of information or functionality in the drafting view.</div>